Bifurcation in correlation length of the Ising model on a "Toblerone" lattice: The effect of including a coupling between the ``top" spins

 By considering the nature of the crossover described in the main text, the rapid increase in entropy on account of the top spins becoming frustrated, we can question if the inclusion of $J_\mathrm{Top}$ will have any effect on the thermodynamics.
 Indeed, we see that this coupling results in these spins are now less ``free" to be become frustrated.
 This behaviour is reflected in \cref{fig:top_spec}, where increasing values of $J_{\mathrm{Top}}$ can be seen to broaden the behaviour of the specific heat; the crossover is no longer ``ultra-narrow".
 Indeed, this broadening of the peak also corresponds to a broadening of the bifurcation in the correlation lengths, as shown in \cref{fig:top_xi}.

-The bifurcation persists for $J_{\mathrm{Top}} < J_\mathrm{Leg}$, but occurs at higher temperatures with increasing $J_{\mathrm{Top}}$.
-We observe that increasing $J_{\mathrm{T}}$ increases the correlation length between the top spins (shown in the dashed lines), which is as expected, and shows that this interaction is acting to reduce the frustration of these spins.
+The bifurcation persists for $-|J_\Delta + J_{\mathrm{Rung}}| < J_{\mathrm{Top}} < J_\mathrm{Leg}$, but occurs at higher temperatures with increasing $J_{\mathrm{Top}}$.
+This is shown in \cref{fig:top_xi}.
+We observe that increasing $J_{\mathrm{Top}}$ results in the inverse correlation length \textit{decreasing} between the top spins (shown in the dashed lines).
+This corresponds to an \textit{increase} in the correlation length between the top spins, thus the interaction is acting to reduce the frustration of these spins.
 Consider now, the behaviour of the correlation length on the legs.
 We observe non-monotonic behaviour as a function of $J_{\mathrm{Top}}$.
 This can be seen in the inset of \cref{fig:top_xi}, where we plot $\xi^{-1}_{\mathrm{Legs}}$ as a function of $J_{\mathrm{Top}}/ J_{\mathrm{Leg}}$ for an fixed temperature above the bifurcation point.
 We see that the inverse correlation length exhibits a "kink" for some value of $J_{\mathrm{Top}}$.
 This "kink" provides the value of $J_\mathrm{Top}/J_{\mathrm{Leg}}$ at which the correlation length will undergo a bifurcation at a given temperature.
-The initial decrease in correlation length on the legs is interpreted as the frustration being ``shared" to the legs as the top spins are less easily frustrated.
+The initial decrease, with increasing $J_{\mathrm{Top}}$, in correlation length on the legs is interpreted as the frustration being ``shared" to the legs as the top spins are less easily frustrated.
 This frustration is reduced for further increasing $J_{\mathrm{Top}}$, leading to the increase in correlation length on the legs.